 Modern Foreign Languages (MFL)

 Our chosen language is Spanish which is taught weekly throughout Key Stage Two.
 Although not a statutory requirement, our Reception and Key Stage One classes also practice Spanish daily by answering the register and choosing their dinner in Spanish.
-Teachers plan engaging and fun lessons through the use of games, songs and kinaesthetic activities.
-Planning is based on ‘La Jolie Ronde’ scheme of work and our Spanish curriculum is based on five core themes within which there is broad overlap and flexibility.
+Teachers plan engaging and fun lessons which incorporate the use of games and songs.
+Planning is taken from the ‘Hola Español’ scheme of work and our Spanish curriculum is based on five core themes within which there is broad overlap and flexibility.
 These themes are: reading, speaking, listening, writing and intercultural understanding.
-By developing these key skills, by the end of Year 6, the children should be ready to embrace further language study at secondary school and be more prepared to explore the world.
-Children are also introduced to other languages and cultures through our annual celebration of European Languages Day in the Autumn term where we aim to promote the rich linguistic diversity of Europe and raise awareness of the importance of lifelong language learning.
-Parents and the wider community are invited to this event and it is also a brilliant opportunity to celebrate the different languages and cultures we share at Lowtown.
+During the pandemic, children missed key content as they were not in school and although online learning was offered, there are gaps in children’s subject knowledge.
+We have therefore taken the decision to introduce a new scheme of work and take the learning from where the children are, rather than the year group they are in.
+This meets the need of the children and means that gaps are plugged and children progress from a solid learning base.
+We are aiming that by the end of Year 6, the children should be ready to embrace further language study at secondary school and be more prepared to explore the world.
+Children are also introduced to other languages and cultures through our annual celebration of Languages Day in the Autumn term where we aim to promote the rich linguistic diversity of the world and raise awareness of the importance of lifelong language learning.
+Parents and the wider community are invited to contribute to this event and it is also a brilliant opportunity to celebrate the different languages and cultures we share at Lowtown.